Philip of Swabia: Court

 The most important part of the court was the Chancery.
 Philip's Chancery was in the personal tradition of Henry VI.
 In other ways, too, Philip's document system does not differ from that of his Hohenstaufen predecessors.
-In contrast to his predecessors, his rival Otto IV and his nephew Frederick II, Philipp had few seals.
+In contrast to his predecessors, his rival Otto IV and his nephew Frederick II, Philip had few seals.
 The ducal seals for Tuscany and Swabia as well as a wax seal and a gold bull for the royal period are verifiable.
 This is probably due to the fact that he did not obtain the imperial crown, because it would have led to a change in title.
-With his awarding of charters, Philipp reached considerably further north, north-west (Bremen, Utrecht, Zutphen) and south-west (Savoy, Valence) to assert his kingship.
-With the issuing of charters, Philipp wanted to bind his followers more closely to himself in these areas as well.
+With his awarding of charters, Philip reached considerably further north, north-west (Bremen, Utrecht, Zutphen) and south-west (Savoy, Valence) to assert his kingship.
+With the issuing of charters, Philip wanted to bind his followers more closely to himself in these areas as well.
 His itinerarium is shaped like no other ruling rulers from the Hohenstaufen era by the political situation of the controversy for the throne.
 An almost orderly move through the empire with continuous notarial activity did not take place.
 Rather, a regionalization of itinerary, awarding of charters and visits to the court can be identified, which historian Bernd Schütte interpreted as a “withdrawal of the royal central authority”.

 Philip is considered to be the "first Roman-German ruler whose court can be shown to have courtly poetry and who himself became the subject of courtly poetry."
 Walther von der Vogelweide dedicated a special song to the Magdeburg Court Day of 1199, in which he honored Philip as ruler.
 During his short reign, Philip didn't have the opportunity to promote art or build buildings.
 Spiritual institutions were not particularly promoted by him.